-NOTE: Students will be given the opportunity to make presentations before the class of their responses to the Questions for Review and Case Incidents throughout the course.
+NOTE: Students will be given the opportunity to make presentations before the class of their responses to the Questions for the Case Incidents during the course.
 Students must be prepared to deliver creditable responses.
 Student's presentation skills will be assessed and evaluated for their professional demeanor.
 Please be prepared to participate.
 What you put into the course will determine what you get out of it and what others get out of it.